anuprout/personio-infra/README.md

 │       ├── terraform.tf
 │       └── variables.tf
 └── modules                                 // local terraform modules that may be shared across environments
-    └── sample_go_app                       // application module (to be customized for any given application) ├── datasources.tf
+    └── default_setup                       // application deault module to create default AWS resources such as an EKS cluster
+    |   ├── datasources.tf
-        ├── eks.tf                          // TF code to build an EKS cluster and other required AWS resources ├── outputs.tf
+    |   ├── eks.tf                          // TF code to build an EKS cluster and other required AWS resources
+    |   ├── outputs.tf
+    |   └── variables.tf
+    └── sample_go_app
+        ├── ecr.tf                          // TF code to build an ECR repository for the app
         └── variables.tf

 ```

-## Improvements
-- Create a separate TF module and add it to an artifact registry.